-Fr Michael Smith SJ is the International Education Coordinator for Jesuit Refugee Service.
+Fr Michael Smith SJ is the International Education Officer for Jesuit Refugee Service.
 Originally from New Zealand, Fr Smith entered the Australian Province of the Society of Jesus in 1976 and was ordained a priest in 1984.

 In addition to undergraduate degrees in science and theology, Fr Smith has a Postgraduate Diploma in Science from the University of Otago (1975), a Postgraduate Diploma in Education from the University of Melbourne (1979), a Master of Arts in Pastoral Counselling from Loyola University Chicago (1993), and a Doctorate of Education from La Trobe University in Melbourne (2001).